Basically, two types of internal combustion engines are developed by automotive engineering technology.

 It is important that rings float freely in their grooves within the piston so that they can stay in contact with the cylinder.

-Most piston rings are made of a very hard and somewhat brittle cast iron.
+Most piston rings are made of very hard and somewhat brittle cast iron.
 Sometimes it is made of alloy spring steel also.

 The gudgeon pin or wrist pin or piston pin connects the piston with connecting rod.
 It is subjected to a combination of shearing and bending loads.

 Gudgeon pin has to operate under some of the highest temperatures experienced in the engine.

-The gudgeon-pins are in tubular shape, which provides adequate strength with minimum weight.
+The gudgeon pins are in a tubular shape, which provides adequate strength with minimum weight.

 They are usually made from low-carbon case-hardened steel composition of 0.15% carbon, 0.3% silicon, 0.55% manganese, and the balance of 99% iron.

 The main function of a camshaft is to open and close the intake and exhaust valve at proper timing.

-So, to regulate the valve timing, lobs usually called cams are used.
-Cams are oval in shape and it exerts a pressure on the valve to open and release to close.
+So, to regulate the valve timing lobs usually called cams are used.
+Cams are oval in shape and it exerts pressure on the valve to open and release to close.

-It takes driving force from crankshaft through gear train or chain and operates the inlet valve as well as exhaust valve with the help of some other parts as like cam followers, push rod and rocker arms.
+It takes driving force from the crankshaft through a gear train or chain and operates the inlet valve as well as exhaust valve with the help of some other parts like cam followers, push rod, and rocker’s arms.

-An Engine performance mostly depends on camshaft design and proper functioning also.
+An Engine’s performance mostly depends on camshaft design and proper functioning also.

 Camshafts can be made from several types of material.
 Out of that chilled iron camshafts have good wear resistance since the chilling process hardens them.
 For high-quality camshaft billet steel is used.

-It converts petrol in a fine spray and mixes with air in the proper ratio as per requirement of the engine.
+It converts petrol into a fine spray and mixes it with air in the proper ratio as per the requirement of the engine.

 Older engines used updraft carburetors, where the air enters from below the carburetor and exits through the top.
 This has been replaced by downdraft carburetors.